jin38324/OCI_GenAI_access_gateway/README.md

 *This is a project inspired by [aws-samples/bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway/tree/main)*

 # Change log

+- 20260626: Now support Grok models from XAI on Oracle Cloud
 - 20250620: Made fixes and tests on the dedicate endpoint
 - 20250619: Support OpenAI models on OCI
 - 20250523: Fixed a series of major bugs in meta model function calls